-Eligibility for payment will be determined via the officially released 2024 CMS Hospital Quality Star Rating.
+Eligibility for payment will be determined via the officially released 2024 CMS Hospital Quality Star Rating with the P4P payment distribution in November 2024.

 Hospitals will earn incentive for either achieving/maintaining a 3+ CMS Hospital Quality Star Rating OR improving their CMS Hospital Quality Star Rating when compared to the July 2023 release.